-This lecture course explores the history of the visual arts from prehistoric period through Northern Renaissance.
+This lecture course explores the history of the visual arts from the Prehistoric Period through Northern Renaissance.
 Topics include a study of the visual arts, painting, sculpture, architecture, and related arts, against the background of cultural, political, and economic development.